David Avis avis@cs.mcgill.ca http://cgm.cs.mcgill.ca/~avis

 here)

-lrs handles certain signals unless it is compiled with the -DOMIT_SIGNALS option.
+lrs handles certain signals unless it is compiled with the -DSIGNALS option.
 It is possible to interrupt lrs and get the latest cobasis, which can be used for restarting the program (useful if the machine is going down!)

 signal operation